Digitalist-Open-Cloud/Matomo-github-action-tests/README.md

 Additional options to provide for PHPUnit tests.
 This can be used to provide debugging options for PHPUnit.

+### coverage

+If you want code coverage reports, possible values are none, xdebug, pcov.

 ### debug

-Output information, like php config, matomo config etc. Defaults 'false'.
+Output information, like php config, matomo config etc. Defaults to 'false'.

 ### Example usage for a Plugin